-Grading scale for Weekly Papers:
+Grading scale for offerings:

-3 = Superior work.
+2 = Superior work.
 This mark applies to exceptional work, the quality achieved through excellence of performance, not merely the fulfillment of the course requirements.
+Questions and comments that receive two (2) points demonstrate very thoughtful interaction with the text.